Operating the Computer Mouse

 A mouse is an oval-shaped computer tool.

-The Computer mouse has three parts.
-2 buttons and one wheel.
+The computer mouse has three parts: Two buttons and one wheel.

 3. Scroll wheel